shadowed1/Chard/README.md

 - `chariot 144` -- Resume on checkpoint 144 and continue until Chariot finishes.
 - `chariot -s 90` -- Resume on checkpoint 90 and exit after finishing that specific checkpoint.
 - `chardonnay` -- Launch Sommelier in ChromeOS natively (Gentoo only -- WIP).
-- `chard version` -- Check for updates
+- `chard version` -- Check for updates.
+- `chard unmount` or `cu` -- Force chard to unmount as if exiting (a kill command in a sense).

 *Inside Chard Root*
 - `SMRT` or `SMRT <1-100>` -- For compiling, auto allocate threads or specify in % how many threads you want to allocate